studentNinja/fin-tracker/README.md

    npm install
    ```

-3. Create a `.env` file in the `ft-back` directory and addIncome the following:
+3. Create a `.env` file in the `ft-back` directory and add the following:

    ```env
    MONGODB_URI=mongodb://localhost:27017/fintracker